What is metabolic health? Understanding glucose, lipids, and circulation

 Glucose variability

-→ hepatic lipid production
+Hepatic lipid production

-→ increased circulating triglycerides
+Increased circulating triglycerides

-→ further metabolic dysregulation
+Further metabolic dysregulation

+Importantly, this loop does not require overt disease to be active.
 It may exist at a subclinical level, contributing to gradual shifts in metabolic stability.

 Evidence snapshot: metabolic markers and circulation